Murray in spotlight as Wimbledon looms

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: Andy Murray says he has only a couple of years left at the top of men’s tennis, but the world No 1 has no intention of relaxing just yet as he sets his sights on a third Wimbledon title.
+LONDON: Andy Murray says he has only a couple of years left at the top of men’s tennis, but the world number one has no intention of relaxing just yet as he sets his sights on a third Wimbledon title.

 While Roger Federer and Rafael Nadal have defied the ageing process to win Grand Slams into their 30s, Murray believes that is the exception rather than the norm.